-Site Name North Yorks Moors SAC List of interest , , , , , , , , , , , , , , , , , , , features Northern Atlantic wet heaths with Erica tetralix This site in north-east Yorkshire within the North York Moors National Park contains the largest continuous tract of upland heather moorland in England.
+Site Name North Yorks Moors SAC List of interest Annex I habitats that are a primary reason for selection of this site features Northern Atlantic wet heaths with Erica tetralix This site in north-east Yorkshire within the North York Moors National Park contains the largest continuous tract of upland heather moorland in England.
 M16 Erica tetralix - Sphagnum compactum wet heath is the second most extensive vegetation type on the site and is predominantly found on the eastern and northern moors where the soil is less free- draining.
 Purple moor-grass Molinia caerulea and heath rush Juncus squarrosus are also common within this community.
-In the wettest stands bog-mosses, including Sphagnum tenellum, occur, and the nationally scarce creeping forget-me-not Myosotis stolonifera can be found in acid moorland streams and shallow pools.
-European dry heaths This site is north cost Verkehire within the North Verk Maser National Bark This site in north-east Yorkshire within the North York Moors National Park contains the largest continuous tract of upland heather moorland in England.
+In the wettest stands bog-mosses, including Sphagnum tenellum , occur, and the nationally scarce creeping forget-me-not Myosotis stolonifera can be found in acid , , , , moorland streams and shallow pools.
+European dry heaths This site is postly cost Voylkahira within the North Voylk Magra National Bark This site in north-east Yorkshire within the North York Moors National Park contains the largest continuous tract of upland heather moorland in England.
 Dry heath covers over half the site and forms the main vegetation type on the western, southern and central moors where the soil is free- draining and has only a thin peat layer.
 The principal NVC type present is H9 Calluna vulgaris - Deschampsia flexuosa, with some H10 Calluna vulgaris - Erica cinerea heath on well-drained areas throughout the site, and large areas of H12 Calluna vulgaris - Vaccinium myrtillus heath on steeper slopes.
-Annex I habitats present as a qualifying feature, but not a primary reason for selection of this site TOT SELECTION OF THIS SITE
+Annex I habitats present as a qualifying feature, but not a primary reason for selection of this site